Decompositions of high-frequency Helmholtz solutions via functional calculus, and application to the finite element method: Proof of Theorem (the main result in the black-box framework)

-We proceed in three steps: we first use the abstract information we have about $P^\sharp$ to bound $\Pihigh w$ by $\Vert g \Vert_{\mathcal H}$ modulo a commutator term living away from the black box $B_{R_0}$.
-We then use the results of \cite{Sj:97} Lemma \ref{thm:funcloc1}, \ref{thm:funcloc2} to show that this commutator is given, up to negligible terms, by the semiclassical pseudodifferential calculus on the torus $\mathbb T^d_{R_{\sharp}}$.
-Finally, we work in the torus and use a semiclassical parametrix construction to estimate this commutator, seen as a semiclassical pseudodifferential operator on $\mathbb T^d_{R_{\sharp}}$.
+We proceed in three steps: we first use the abstract information we have about $P^\sharp_\hsc$ to bound $\Pihigh w$ by $\Vert g \Vert_{\mathcal H}$ modulo a commutator term living away from the black box $B_{R_0}$.
+We then use Lemmas \ref{thm:funcloc1} and \ref{thm:funcloc2} to show that this commutator is given, up to negligible terms, by the semiclassical pseudodifferential calculus on the torus $\mathbb T^d_{R_{\sharp}}$.
+Finally, we work in the torus and use the semiclassical elliptic-parametrix construction (Theorem \ref{thm:para}) to estimate this commutator, seen as a semiclassical pseudodifferential operator on $\mathbb T^d_{R_{\sharp}}$.

-\subsubsection{Step 1: An abstract estimate in $\mathcal H^\sharp$}
+\subsubsection{Step 1:~An abstract estimate in $\mathcal H^\sharp$}